zhales05/learning-vue/lesson2/README.md

 });
 ```

-The `newName` property is added to the data object.
-The `addName` method is listed in a `methods` object.
-It can use `this.NewName` to reference the property for the new name and `this.names` to reference the property for the names.
+We add the `newName` property to the data object.
+We add the `addName` method in a `methods` object.
+It can use `this.newName` to reference the property for the new name and `this.names` to reference the property for the names.

 You should now be able to add names to the list.